 I once was considered a “nice guy” in grade school by girls, and I wasn’t too much of a confident kid.
 In high school, I was emasculated by being called certain names.
 To prove myself that I was straight, I had to win women.
-I saw the popular guys scoring hot girls, and I started having this view of women that they wanted to get in bed with the confident, bad boy type.
+I saw the “popular” guys scoring hot girls, and I wanted that too.
 As silly as this sounds, after two failed, painful relationships, my womanizing eventually peaked into my final year of college.

 June 14th, 2009: I graduate.
 I thought my two college internships and sales job would be good qualifications for any employer.
 On top of that, I was still trying to recruit people into the fraternity.
 I still had this feeling of unaccomplishment that I couldn’t satisfy.